 Projects may be edited on the Avid systems at Columbia and presented on that system.
-However, if you find it more convenient to edit in your own studio, you may digitize the rushes and present your edits in class via Quicktime.
+However, if you find it more convenient to edit in your own studio, you may digitize the rushes from the DVD and present your edits in class by exporting your edits as Quicktime movies.
 I offer this option for your convenience.
-Do not worry about image degradation--I am only looking for the quality of your editing decisions, not the quality of the image.
+Do not worry at all about image degradation-I am only looking for the quality of your editing decisions, not the quality of the image.

-I enthusiastically support the editing of your own documentary project as a creative substitute for one of the major class projects as we proceed further into the semester.
+I enthusiastically support the editing of your own documentary project as a creative substitute for the final project.
 If you have such a project, please contact me to discuss its scope and its present state.
-Please note that the major shooting for your project must already be completed, and a DVD or Quicktime dub of the rushes or selects must be submitted to me for approval prior to my signing off on any editing project.
+Please note that the major shooting for your project must already be completed, and a DVD with Quicktime dub of the rushes or selects must be submitted to me for approval prior to my signing off on any editing project.